What is Formication?

 It is essential to seek medical attention if you are experiencing the sensation of insects crawling on or under your skin, as this can be a sign of a severe medical condition or drug use.

-Dr. Kihyon Sohn, an acupuncture and herbal medicine doctor in Beaverton, Oregon, provides effective treatments on the health conditions using the combined Korean acupuncture and herbal medicine.
+Dr. Kihyon Sohn, an acupuncture and herbal medicine doctor in Beaverton, Oregon, provides effective treatments on formication, crawling sensation on the body, using the combined Korean acupuncture and herbal medicine.
+Kihyon Sohn Acupuncture is located at 10700 SW Beaverton Hillsdale Hwy Suite 357 Beaverton OR 97005.